mauri870/k8s-controller-heartbeat/README.md

 ## Why

 This project was designed out of the need to actively monitor deployments running in a kubernetes cluster.
-A remote status page or third-party application can then retrieve the status by polling the endpoint related to a specific deployment, as we have done with the NixStats status page for example.
+A remote status page or third-party application can then retrieve the status by polling the endpoint related to a specific deployment, as I have done with the NixStats status page for example.

 This type of active monitoring does not require that you - the developer or cluster administrator - have to implement this logic manually sometimes having to develop some weird email integration or provide the storage to keep track of which service is down and whatnot.